Weather Forecast Now logo

 Alexis Thornton

-Although it is always the best practice to head inside when you hear the rumble of thunder, lightning can also still harm you while inside.
-Here is what you need to know about staying safe during a thunderstorm, even if you are able to get inside.
+It's always smart to head inside when you hear the rumble of thunder, but indoors isn't a guarantee you're safe.
+Lightning can still reach you through wiring, plumbing, and even concrete walls.
+Here's what to know about staying safe during a thunderstorm — even after you've made it inside.

 Understanding the Danger of Lightning

-Lightning is one of the most powerful forces of nature.
-A bolt of lightning is capable of producing heat as sizzling as 50,000 degrees Fahrenheit as it shoots to the ground.
-This is hotter than the heat put out by the sun.
+Lightning is one of the most powerful forces in nature.
+A single bolt can heat the air around it to about 50,000°F as it shoots toward the ground — hotter than the surface of the sun.

-According to data from NOAA, about 300 people are struck by lightning each year in the U.S. While this is a small percentage of the approximately 25 million flashes of lightning each year, it is enough to make this a deadly event.
+According to NOAA, about 300 people are struck by lightning each year in the U.S., and roughly 20 are killed.
+That's a tiny share of the ~25 million flashes that hit the country every year, but every strike is potentially deadly.

 Tags